-Ted Avedesian is the owner of Avie’s Ski / Sports, and has been in the business for 38 years, 20 of them at this site as Avie’s Ski / Sports in Westerly.
-In younger years Ted was a ski racer, competing at many levels.
-His love for all things skiing kept him in the business.
-Ted’s experience also extends into tennis, where he has restrung rackets at the U.S. Open.
+Ted Avedesian is the owner of Avie’s Ski / Sports.
+He has been in the ski and recreation business for 38 years, 20 of them at the present site in Westerly, Rhode Island.
+In younger years Ted was a ski racer, competing at many levels throughout the region.
+His love for all things skiing kept him in the business, but his love of sailing has kept him near the ocean.
+He has sailed the “Newport Bermuda Race” multiple times, and is an accomplished sailor.
+Ted’s expertise extends into tennis, which is reflected in the shop selling and restringing rackets.
+Ted has restrung rackets at the U.S. Open over multiple seasons of play.
 As a certified scuba diver, Ted does search and recovery work, as well as hull maintenance for in-water boats during summer season.
-Ted is a wealth of information from scuba to skiing to paddle board and tennis.
+Ted is a wealth of information, from scuba to skiing to paddle board and tennis.
 Ted is a big fan of “support local businesses” and is active in many local events and activities, especially Rotary Club of Westerly, where he is serving in the office of President Elect.

-Melanie Gomes looks lie your typical high schooler, but don’t let her smile fool you, Melanie will leave you behind!
-She loves to ski powder, trees and the groomers.
+Melanie Gomes looks lie your typical high school senior, but don’t let her smile fool you, Melanie will leave you in the frozen dust!
+She loves to ski powder, trees, and the frontside groomers.
 Natural snow trails are her jam.
-Melanie has been skiing since age 3 with her parents, older brother, and cousins, and has been forced to keep up with the group and ski the trees with the big kids.
-She is a certified surf lifeguard, varsity lacrosse player and swimmer with many team and school records.
-This is her second year at Avie’s and can help you with all your skiing needs.
+Melanie has been skiing since age 3 with her parents, older brother, and cousins.
+That forced her to keep up with the group, and she very quickly learned to ski the trees with the big kids, and do it well.
+Melanie is a certified surf lifeguard, varsity lacrosse player, and varsity swimmer, with many team and school records.
+This is Melanie’s second year at Avie’s and she help you with all your skiing needs.
+This season Melanie will be skiing the Volkl Blaze 94 with Marker Griffon bindings and Nordica SpeedMachine 95 boots.
+She skied the Blizzard Black Pearl 88 for the previous four seasons, but wanted a ski with a little more width underfoot.
+She is ever hopeful for snowy days when the fluffy stuff deep!
+Melanie rocks a Helly Hansen shell, Zeal goggles, and multiple Smartwool accessories.

 Ray Gomes started in the Ski Industry in 1987 in this very building.
 He has experience in sales and service of all ski equipment and custom boot fitting.
 He also has been the buyer and manager of several ski shops.
 Ray has skied on most of the skis sold at Avie’s and is a member of the Avie’s Ski Testers team.
 Ray is a hard charging aggressive skier, who loves fresh powder, steeps and trees.
 He has been a member of the National Ski Patrol at Okemo and Squaw Valley, CA. Currently, Ray is an active member of the Newport Ski Club.
 Ray believes in what he sells and skis in products found at Avie’s Ski & Sport.
 This season he is skiing on the Nordica Enforcer 100 in a 191cm, Marker Jester and Roxa R3 130 T.I. boots.
 He will be skiing in the Helly Hansen Sogn Jacket and Bib, Smartwool 250 top and ¾ bottom, Saxx and Marker helmet.